MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/health-modeling.md

 - **Unhealthy**: Degradation is beyond tolerated limits.
 Resources are no longer responsive or available, and the system is no longer meeting acceptable performance levels.
 User experience is severely impacted.

 The outcome of health modeling is a _model_ or a graphical representation of logical entities and their relationships for a given workload architecture.
-Each node has health state definition.
+Each node has a health state definition.

 > [!IMPORTANT]
 > _Health modeling_ is an abstract concept that can be implemented with a good understanding of business scenarios and applied at different scopes.